The Myth of the Kindly General Lee

 Lee is a pivotal figure in American history worthy of study.
 Neither the man who really existed, nor the fictionalized tragic hero of the Lost Cause, are heroes worthy of a statue in a place of honor.
 As one Union veteran angrily put it in 1903 when Pennsylvania was considering placing a statute to Lee at Gettysburg, “If you want historical accuracy as your excuse, then place upon this field a statue of Lee holding in his hand the banner under which he fought, bearing the legend: ‘We wage this war against a government conceived in liberty and dedicated to humanity.’”
 The most fitting monument to Lee is the national military cemetery the federal government placed on the grounds of his former home in Arlington.

-To describe this man as American hero requires ignoring the immense suffering for which he was personally responsible, both on and off the battlefield.
-It requires ignoring his participation in the industry of human bondage, his betrayal of his country in defense of that institution, the battlefields scattered with the lifeless bodies of men who followed his orders and those they killed, his hostility towards the rights of the freedmen and his indifference to his own students waging a campaign of terror against the newly emancipated.
+To describe this man as an American hero requires ignoring the immense suffering for which he was personally responsible, both on and off the battlefield.
+It requires ignoring his participation in the industry of human bondage, his betrayal of his country in defense of that institution, the battlefields scattered with the lifeless bodies of men who followed his orders and those they killed, his hostility toward the rights of the freedmen and his indifference to his own students waging a campaign of terror against the newly emancipated.
 It requires reducing the sum of human virtue to a sense of decorum and the ability to convey gravitas in a gray uniform.

-There are former Confederates who sought redeem themselves—one thinks of James Longstreet, wrongly blamed by Lost Causers for Lee’s disastrous defeat at Gettysburg, who went from fighting the Union army to leading New Orleans’ integrated police force in battle against white supremacist paramilitaries.
+There are former Confederates who sought to redeem themselves—one thinks of James Longstreet, wrongly blamed by Lost Causers for Lee’s disastrous defeat at Gettysburg, who went from fighting the Union army to leading New Orleans’s integrated police force in battle against white supremacist paramilitaries.
 But there are no statues of Longstreet in New Orleans; there are no statues of Longstreet anywhere in the American South.
 Lee was devoted to defending the principle of white supremacy; Longstreet was not.
-This, perhaps, is why Lee was placed atop the largest Confederate monument at Gettysburg in 1917, but the 6’2” Longstreet had to wait until 1998 to receive a smaller-scale statue hidden in the woods that makes him look like a hobbit riding a donkey.
+This, perhaps, is why Lee was placed atop the largest Confederate monument at Gettysburg in 1917, but the 6-foot-2-inch Longstreet had to wait until 1998 to receive a smaller-scale statue hidden in the woods that makes him look like a hobbit riding a donkey.
 It’s why Lee is remembered as a hero, and Longstreet is remembered as a disgrace.

 The white supremacists who have protested on Lee’s behalf are not betraying his legacy.
 In fact, they have every reason to admire him.
 Lee, whose devotion to white supremacy outshone his loyalty to his country, is the embodiment of everything they stand for.
 Tribe and race over country is the core of white nationalism, and racists can embrace Lee in good conscience.